Online Dating Safety Tips

 Offline First Date Precautions

-iPredator Online Dating Safety Tips: As of 2015, 41+ million Americans have tried online Meeting a love interest online ranks third with a connection initiated by friends or love ones second and meeting someone at school or work first.
-If you plan on joining the growing population of online dating site members or presently involved, spend some time learning internet safety and online dating safety to insulate yourself from being targeted by men or women online engaged in nefarious online activities.
+If you plan to join the growing population of online dating site members or presently involved, spend some time learning internet safety and online dating safety to insulate yourself from being targeted by men or women online engaged in nefarious online activities.

 As a first step, thoroughly read the iPredator construct definition posted here.
-As a forensic & criminal psychologist, this writer has designed a theoretical construct, iPredator, defining anyone who goes online to harm, exploit, victimize or abuse other online users.
+As a cybercriminal psychology researcher and internet safety educator this writer has designed a theoretical construct, iPredator, defining anyone who goes online to harm, exploit, victimize or abuse other online users.
 The only downside of Information and Communications Technology is the ability for some segments of the population to create fabricated online identities to take advantage of unsuspecting men, women and children.

 Online Dating Safety Checklist

 1. Make sure the online dating site posts their physical address, as well as a phone number for contact.
 A reputable online dating company always has a physical office within your geographic region, state or country.
 Like with any social networking site, it is important to do your homework and always approach with caution.